johnvenn/openenclave/docs/DesignDocs/Protected_Code_Loader_Proposal.md

 as the lib files

 ### Modifications to OE SDK runtime lib
-No new API is needed.
+No new APIs exposed to user.
 1. A new setting is defined in include/openenclave/host.h as the argument to support protected code loader enclave loading in API oe_create_enclave.

 2. uint8_t *sealed_blob is defined as new member for each instance oe_enclave_t.
 3. oe_enclave_ecall_ms_t is defined as the arg_in of ecall on the 1st time of initializing an encrypted enclave.
-4. new lib for section ".pcltbl" and decryption -- liboepcl.a: placed in OESDK installation folderd as the lib files
+4. new lib for section ".pcltbl" and decryption -- liboepcl.a: placed in OESDK installation lib folder

 ### PCL Sample Code
 A Sample Code project will be provided in samples for how to use Protected Code Loader.